iarna/fetch-fic/README.md

 ## PRIOR ART

 [FanFicFare](https://fanficfare.appspot.com/) ([as Calibre plugin](http://www.mobileread.com/forums/showthread.php?t=259221))
-knows how to talk to the sites this has been tested with.
-It's a great general tool.
-It's missing a couple of specific features however:
+is a great general tool.
+It can talk to everything `fetch-fic` can with the exception of Deviant Art.
+It also supports a whole slew of sites that `fetch-fic` likely never will.
+It's missing a couple of specific features

-* It can't scrape indexes w/o threadmarks.
+however:

 * It has no facility for editing the chapter list before ebook creation.
 * Is not as aggressive about cleaning up the HTML that goes in the epubs.
 * It doesn't know how to split a single thread into multiple books.
 * It doesn't bring in images or maintain intrachapter linking.
+* It is substantially slower.
+* Xenforo: It can't scrape indexes w/o threadmarks.